The Bankrate promise

 - No introductory bonus: When you upgrade, you generally won’t be eligible for any welcome bonuses offered to new cardholders.

-- No introductory 0 percent interest period: Since introductory APRs are generally only available to new cardholders, depending on the Capital One card you upgrade to, you’ll pay a variable APR of 14.99 percent to 24.99 percent.
+- No introductory 0 percent interest period: Since introductory APRs are generally only available to new cardholders, depending on the Capital One card you upgrade to, you’ll pay a variable APR depending on your creditworthiness.

 How to upgrade a Capital One credit card